iviviano/Algorithms/Grading/HW5.md

 Parsing notes:
 - You didn't provide the methods for `var-exp` in "parse.rkt", so "interp.rkt" cannot use them.
 Note that you can do `(provide (all-defined-out))` in your "parse.rkt" file instead of listing each procedure.
 This will save you some typing :)
 - When testing `parse`, in addition to looking at the type of the constructed parse tree, you should ensure that its structure is what you expect (ie that `(parse 5)` returns `(lit-exp 5)`).
 This will be helpful when the parse tree gets more complicated in the upcoming assignments.
-- Also, remember that the `struct`
+- Also, remember that the `struct` construction defines all of the appropriate constructors, recognizers, and accessors for you.

 Interpreting notes:
 - You forgot to provide `init-env` in your `interp` file, which was causing unbound identifier errors.